Emperor penguin: Cultural references

 The species' unique life cycle in such a harsh environment has been described in print and visual media.
 Apsley Cherry-Garrard, the Antarctic explorer, wrote in 1922: "Take it all in all, I do not believe anybody on Earth has a worse time than an emperor penguin".
 Widely distributed in cinemas in 2005, the French documentary La Marche de l'empereur, which was also released with the English title March of the Penguins, told the story of the penguins' reproductive cycle.
 The subject has been covered for the small screen five times by the BBC and presenter David Attenborough: first in episode five of the 1993 series on the Antarctic Life in the Freezer, again in the 2001 series The Blue Planet, once again in the 2006 series Planet Earth, in Frozen Planet in 2011 and a one-hour programme dedicated to the species in the 2018 series Dynasties.

-The computer-animated movie Happy Feet (2006, followed by a sequel Happy Feet Two, 2011) features emperor penguins as its primary characters, with one in particular that loves to dance; although a comedy, it too depicts their life cycle and promotes an underlying serious environmental message of threats from global warming and depletion of food sources by overfishing.
-The computer-animated movie Surf's Up (2007) features a surfing emperor penguin named Zeke "Big-Z" Topanga.
+The animated movie Happy Feet (2006, followed by a sequel Happy Feet Two, 2011) features emperor penguins as its primary characters, with one in particular that loves to dance; although a comedy, it too depicts their life cycle and promotes an underlying serious environmental message of threats from global warming and depletion of food sources by overfishing.
+The animated movie Surf's Up (2007) features a surfing emperor penguin named Zeke "Big-Z" Topanga.
 More than 30 countries have depicted the bird on their stamps – Australia, Great Britain, Chile and France have each issued several.
 It has also been depicted on a 1962 10 franc stamp as part of an Antarctic expedition series.
 Canadian band The Tragically Hip composed the song "Emperor Penguin" for their 1998 album Phantom Power.
+The Emperor Lays an Egg is a 2004 non-fiction children's picture book by Brenda Z. Guiberson.

 DC Comics' crime boss character Oswald Chesterfield Cobblepot, aka "The Penguin", styles himself after an emperor penguin, a fact which is often referenced in stories, e.g., in his occasional alias "Forster Aptenodytes."
-Tim Burton's film Batman Returns (1992) reimagines Cobblepot (Danny DeVito) as a feral child raised at the Gotham Zoo by emperor penguins, played by little-people actors including Felix Silla.
-Most other iterations of the character's backstory do not have this element.